m-weigand/geometadp/Readme.md

 # Geophysical Metadata Management using a Juypter Notebook

-### Introduction

-This gui is designed to help with the initial preparation of one geophysical dataset metadata.
-Simple metadata descriptors must be filled in order to:

-1. Make your survey datasets reusable for you
-2. And for the community.
-Descriptors with * are minimum required metadata identified for your research to be considered FAIR

-### Tips

-1. Use data importers for automatic metadata extraction
-2. Use it locally for a maximum flexibility
-3. Keep track of your datasets structure/metadata during every stages: acquisition/processing/publication: Use the import/export tabs respectively to import a pre-existing JSON file and save your work as:
-    - a zip file containing the files structure
-    - a Json formatted file in which metadata are saved

-### Recommandations

-1. Fill out the maximum number of metadata fields
-2. Check if a metadata descriptor exist before creating a new one
-3. Check the logger for possible errors

 ## Usage

+The supported way to install geometadp use the Anaconda python distribution.
+If you do not already have it, first install a 3.x version for your platform from [here](https://docs.conda.io/en/latest/miniconda.html).
+Familiarise yourself with Conda before going further.

+Once you have Anaconda installed, install the metadata manager using 'pip install git+https://github.com/m-weigand/geometadp'.

+Finally, open a new Jupyter Notebook (Python 3 >= 3.7) and execute the following code within on cell:

+	import geometadp
+	obj = geometadp.geo_metadata()
+	obj.manage()

+**NOTE**

+	For a nicer visualisation run the code in Voilà.
+Execute the following code in the console: voila <path-to-notebook> run_GUI.ipynb

+**NOTE**

-The GUI can be run online through Binder, or downloaded and run locally.
+    The GUI can be run online through Binder but in that case you need to create a github repo to interact with your files:
     1. Launch the binder
     2. Select the notebook 'run_GUI' and run it

-### Standards

-Geometadp metadata heavily rely on the two following standards:
-- <cite>Richards, J. D. (1997).
-Preservation and re-use of digital data: the role of the Archaeology Data Service.
-Antiquity, 71(274), 1057.</cite>
-- <cite>Adrian, B. M. (2014, December).
-National geological and geophysical data preservation program: successes and lessons learned.
-In AGU Fall Meeting Abstracts (Vol. 2014, pp. IN23A-3723).</cite>

 #### Dependencies